6 Signs of Sexual Repression That Could Be Affecting Your Sex Life

 How we feel about sex can be changed since sexual repression is a product of the mind that portrays sexuality as something immoral or dirty (insert here your own name for it).

-We were brought up to accept and value beliefs of sex as immoral, dirty and corrupt.
-However, add some personal development to the equation, and we can learn to believe in the opposite – sexuality is as natural as the air we breathe or food we eat, and joy and pleasure that, come from it, are nothing to be ashamed of.
+However, add some personal development to the equation, and we can learn to believe in the opposite – sexuality is as natural as the air we breathe or food we eat, and the joy and pleasure that come from it are nothing to be ashamed of.

 1. Agitation and bodily discomfort

 Sexual energy, if not released, can cause a build-up of tension in the body.
-There can be a pain in the neck, shoulders, and hips.
+There can be pain in the neck, shoulders, and hips.

-The energy that is un-released during orgasm can burden the body causing discomfort.
+The energy that is unreleased during orgasm can burden the body, causing discomfort.

-At the same time these symptoms, if they stand isolated, can be a result of stress and lifestyle.
+At the same time, these symptoms, if they stand isolated, can be a result of stress and lifestyle.

 2. Insomnia and erotic dreams

-Built up sexual charge can cause insomnia and sleep problems.
+Built-up sexual charge can cause insomnia and sleep problems.

 Additionally, you might even experience an abundance of erotic dreams.